netbootxyz/build-pipelines/README.md

 The resulting folder structure can be hosted with Apache, NGINX, or any other webserver and the user can modify the `live_endpoint` in their `boot.cfg` which defaults to `https://github.com/netbootxyz` to their webserver and serve them locally.

-This method of self hosting also assumes that the user is either custom building the boot medium and menu files from a webserver or they are serving the iPXE files from TFPT.
+This method of self hosting also assumes that the user is either custom building the boot medium and menu files from a webserver or they are serving the iPXE files from TFTP.

 ## Building HTTPS compatible Live CD components